dennisvorst/Museum_CI/README.md

 # Museum_CI
-Honkbalmuseum, but now refctored to suit Continuous integration
+Honkbalmuseum, but now refactored to suit Continuous integration